 The windshield washer fluid reservoir is located behind the front grille on the driver's side of the engine.
+See "Engine Compartment Overview" in the Index for more information on location.

 Open the cap with the washer symbol on it.
 Add washer fluid until the tank is full.